raunak-kothari/mail-code-extractor/README.md

 # mail-code-extractor
-Script to extract gift card starting with gyftr / qwkrr from email id.
+Script to extract gift card starting with GYFRR / QWKRR / GYFSC from email id.